 Read more about what happens during amniocentesis.

-The first results of the test should be available within three working days and this will tell you whether Down's, Edwards' or Patau's syndrome has been discovered.
+The first results of the test should be available within three working days and will tell you whether Down's, Edwards' or Patau's syndrome has been discovered.

 If your test shows that your baby has a genetic or chromosomal condition, the implications will be fully discussed with you.
 There's no cure for most of the conditions amniocentesis finds, so you'll need to consider your options carefully.